 Camp Ho Mita Koda employs full-time, licensed registered nurses and professional medical providers and many of our staff members are also trained in first aid and CPR.
 We use local physicians for doctor visits and minor non-diabetes related emergencies.
 Should a serious situation occur, we take campers to the Geauga Medical Center (2 miles down the road) or Hillcrest Hospital (20 minute drive).

 We do not contact parents for minor concerns (cuts, bruises, headaches, etc.).
 Parents will be notified if their child spends more than 24 hours in the health center or is seen by a doctor.

 Prescription drugs, Over The Counter Medicines and Vitamin Supplements

-All prescriptions drugs, over-the-counter medicines and vitamin supplements are kept locked in the Health Center.
+All prescription drugs, over-the-counter medicines, and vitamin supplements are kept locked in the Health Center.
 On opening day, they must be given to the nurses in their original containers with directions for use.
 Prescriptions are given to campers as prescribed at the Health Center.
 Campers are responsible for going to the Health Center at the appropriate time to take their prescriptions, over the counter medicines or vitamin supplements.

 Health Check on Opening Day

 On opening day, each camper will meet with a member of our nursing staff to review the camper’s health history form, collect any medications, and ask about recent illnesses or travels.
 A lice and athlete’s foot check will also be performed.
 Any camper determined to have a contagious condition or communicable disease will not be allowed to attend camp.